fragtheboy/fragtheboy/README.md

                        'Researching on Bioinfo for his ML infatuation', 'Interns/ Freelances',
                        'Cometitive Coding Using Java, C/Cpp'],
-          darkSecrets:['Has a crush on UNIX systems, wishes to get in a relationship with kernel development', 'secretly grasping web3 technologies',
+          darkSecrets:['Has a crush on UNIX systems, wishes to get into a relationship with kernel development', 'secretly grasping web3 technologies',
                        'Lives in the blue']
           }
         });
     else reject({status:404});